Sequent calculus: Inference rules

 Note that, contrary to the rules for proceeding along the reduction tree presented above, the following rules are for moving in the opposite directions, from axioms to theorems.
 Thus they are exact mirror-images of the rules above, except that here symmetry is not implicitly assumed, and rules regarding quantification are added.

+In the table below, $A \setminus B$ denotes the relative complement of $B$ in $A$.